 - You may grant as many family or team members to your child’s profile as desired (for example, grandparents, aunt/uncle, teacher, baby sitter and therapist).

-On-demand live video chat or telephone call with experienced clinicians to help guide you through the challenges of your child's developmental disability.
+On-demand live video chat or telephone call with experienced clinicians to help guide you through your child's learning challenges.
 Teleconsultations can take place day or night, weekday or weekend.
 Common teleconsultation topics include:

 - Teaching new skills

 - Addressing problem behaviors at home

 - Coping with the stress of a new diagnosis or ongoing daily struggles at home

 You're permitted teleconsultation with a trained behavior expert for 14 hours over each 12-month period.